Content updates

 The review of a child’s case plan provides an opportunity for Child Safety, the child, their carer, their parents and their safety and support network to come together and share information on what has been accomplished so far, and what other actions need to be taken to achieve the overall case plan goal.

-To review a case plan for a child in care where the case plan goal is reunification:
+To review a case plan for a child in care where the case plan goal is return to live with a parent (reunification):

 or